AdobeDocs/experience-platform.pt-BR/help/sources/tutorials/api/collect/database-nosql.md

         "type": "object",
         "description": "defines various params required for creating flow run.", "properties": {
+          "startTime": {
+            "type": "integer",
+            "description": "An integer that defines the start time of the run.
+The value is represented in Unix epoch time."
+          },
           "windowStartTime": {
             "type": "integer",
-            "description": "The start time for the dataflow in epoch time."
+            "description": "An integer that defines the start time of the window against which data is to be pulled.
+The value is represented in Unix epoch time."
           },
           "windowEndTime": {
             "type": "integer",
-            "description": "The end time for the dataflow in epoch time."
+            "description": "An integer that defines the end time of the window against which data is to be pulled.
+The value is represented in Unix epoch time."
           },
           "deltaColumn": {
             "type": "object",
-            "description": "The designated column used to differentiate between new and existing data.
-Incremental data will be ingested based on the timestamp of selected column.", "properties": {
+            "description": "The delta column is required to partition the data and separate newly ingested data from historic data.", "properties": {
               "name": {
                 "type": "string"